 Bellows Type Pressure Relief Valve-

-The effective bellows cross-sectional area is equal to nozzle seat area; disk areas extending beyond the bellows and beyond the seating area are equal and forces developed over those areas cancel each other.
+The effective bellows cross-sectional area is equal to the nozzle seat area; disk areas extending beyond the bellows and beyond the seating area are equal and forces developed over those areas cancel each other.

 If the maximum set or backpressure allowed for a single orifice appears too low, use a combination of smaller valves having an aggregate area equal to the valve in question.
 The use of smaller valves will permit higher set or back pressures.